siddhartha-komodo/slate/source/includes/_133-cc-gateways.md

 `./komodo-cli -ac_name=HELLOWORLD tokencreate KMD 1000 "A KMD-equivalent token for gatewaysCC"`

-This sets the name of the asset-chain token to `KMD`, the maximum supply equal to `1000` satoshis of actual KMD, and gives the description in the final string
+This sets the name of the asset-chain token to `KMD`, with the token supply of 100000000000 and the maximum external asset capacity equal to `1000` KMD, and gives the description in the final string.

 The method returns a `hex` value in the response.
 Use the `sendrawtransaction` method to braodcast this value.